raventid/dhh/README.md

 # Dhh
 [![Build Status](https://travis-ci.org/raventid/dhh.svg?branch=master)](https://travis-ci.org/raventid/dhh)

 Welcome to Dhh project!
-This web framework created as easy to use and small clone of rails, which is working on top of Rack.
+This web framework created as an easy to use and small clone of Rails, which is working on top of Rack.

 ## Installation